 NEW ENVELOPES: New sets of Planned Giving envelopes for 2022-23 are available at the back of the church, arranged in alphabetical order.
 Please note some envelope numbers have changed.
 For further information and to register for Planned Giving envelopes or online donations, please contact the parish office.
 If you now donation online and no longer require physical envelopes, please contact the parish office.
 Tax deductibility for 2023-2024 will be 50%.
-Please note that a tax receipt can only be issued to those who have already registered their request with the parish.
+Tax receipts can only be issued to those who have already registered their request with the parish.